-For both non-European and European students, multiple payment methods are available.
-Information for all our possibilities are stated below.
+For both non-EU/EEA and EU/EEA students, multiple payment methods are available.
+We’ve made an overview of these possibilities below.

-You can pay the tuition fees directly to Saxion yourself by bank transfer, stating your name and student number.
-More information will follow when you are in the admission procedure.
-Re-enrolling non-European and all European students can pay through digital direct debit authorisation in Studielink and choose to pay the full amount at once or in instalments.
+You can pay the tuition fees directly to Saxion via bank transfer, stating your name and student number.
+More information will follow during the admission procedure.
+Next to this, re-enrolling non-EU/EEA and all EU/EEA students can pay through digital direct debit authorisation in Studielink.
+When doing this, you can choose to pay the full amount at once or in monthly instalments.

 If you'd like to issue a digital (direct debit) authorisation through Studielink, you can download the manual!Direct debit manual